7 Killer Email CTAs to Try Before Asking for the Sale

 Outreach is good.
 Making a connection is even better.
 But both are just a precursor to your ultimate goal: you want the prospect or customer to do something.
 Subscribe, download, sign up, purchase, share, and so on.

 Your call-to-action, then, becomes all-important.
-An email without one is meaningless.
+An email without a CTA is meaningless.

-An email with a weak one is only marginally better.
+An email with a weak CTA is only marginally better.

 And email with the wrong call-to-action at the wrong time is damaging to your brand and reputation.